GatorSethBarber/PythonCPPExample/readme.md

 Note on python version: Python version 3.8, (according to 2nd source in hack), removed the current working directory and the path from the search for DLLs.
 This causes the code to naturally break for newer versions, as the C++ standard library DLL is not included.
 Thus, it needs to be added in.
 Following advice in https://stackoverflow.com/questions/69885600/swig-doesnt-work-on-windows-with-mingw-w64-when-binding-c-and-python-dll-loa, have added the bin folder for mingw to the include path, which includes the DLL libstdc++-6.dll on my machine.

 Note: Two other DLLs are also built into the DLLs created by the Makefiles.
-However, these are apparently already included by default.
+However, these are standard Windows dlls.

 Additionally, note that the above functionality was taken out for security reasons.